saaspegasus/pegasus-docs/css/overview.md

 **If you don't know which one you want, we recommend TailwindCSS.**
 It is the most popular choice, easiest to customize, and supports themes and dark mode out-of-the-box.

-In addition to Tailwind, there are two [Bootstrap 5](https://getbootstrap.com/) themes, one based on Creative Tim's [Material Kit](https://www.creative-tim.com/product/material-kit) and [Material Dashboard](https://www.creative-tim.com/product/material-dashboard) products, and one that is "unthemed".
+In addition to Tailwind, there is a [Bootstrap 5](https://getbootstrap.com/) theme, a [Bulma](https://bulma.io/) theme, and a deprecated theme based on Creative Tim's [Material Kit](https://www.creative-tim.com/product/material-kit) and [Material Dashboard](https://www.creative-tim.com/product/material-dashboard) products (not recommended).
-Additionally, you can use [Bulma](https://bulma.io/).

 The look and feel of the site is slightly different for each framework, but the overall layout is the same.
 Below are screenshots of the app in each of the four themes: